 A key issue in the road towards a high performance application is to understand where resources are being spent.
 This information can be obtained using different tools and at different levels of abstraction.
-A coarse grain insight for a particular application can be obtained using injection of the necessary performance capturing statements in the MAL instruction sequence.
-Fine-grain, platform specific information can be obtained using existing profilers, like valgrind (http://www.valgrind.org), or hardware performance counters.
+A coarse-grained insight for a particular application can be obtained using injection of the necessary performance capturing statements in the MAL instruction sequence.
+Fine-grained, platform specific information can be obtained using existing profilers, like valgrind (http://www.valgrind.org), or hardware performance counters.

 The execution profiler is supported by hooks in the MAL interpreter.
 The default strategy is to ship an event record immediately over a stream to a separate performance monitor, formatted as a tuple.

 Profiling a system is a potential security leak.
 Therefore, at any time there can only be one user accessing the profile information and he will only see events that originate under the same user-id.
 The profile information of concurrent queries ran by different users should be taken with a grain of salt.
 Currently, the single profile stream can be grabbed by any user.